 The Center’s primary goal is to build local capacity and work towards establishing long-term peace and stability in Afghanistan and the region.

-It engages in three core activities: research, education and capacity building.
+It engages in four core activities: research, education, capacity building and advocacy.

 In order to achieve the above goal, the Center engages in:

 The research objective of the center is to analyse the current local and regional conflict, and recommend specific actions to reduce conflict, politically motivated violence and other security threats including those associated with the narcotics industry.
 The CAPS research team, with the assistance of international scholars and practitioners, works to formulate, advise and continuously recommend strategies that contribute to better governance and state building.
 Beyond conflict studies, CAPS focuses to study humanitarian needs and rights of the Afghans under Taliban government since August 2021.